 –Circa 38,000 BCE[1]

 Final Crisis #6-7 and Batman: The Return of Bruce Wayne #1.
 In 2010, Darkseid strikes Batman with his Omega Sanction beams, blasting him—and a time capsule—into the epoch of Early European Modern Humans, circa 38,000 BCE.
 Darkseid also activates an Ancestor Box, which unleashes the primordial Hyperfauna creature known as the Hyper-Adapter that attaches itself to Batman.
 Thus, Batman is effectively mired in a “time trap” that he is able to move forward through—the Dark Knight’s very actions causing a threat to modern existence, should he return to the 21st century.
 The combined effects of the Omega Sanction and Hyper-Adapter begin to take their toll on Batman, whose memory begins to fade when he reaches 38,000 BCE.
 In his final moments of clarity, Bruce audio records the final entry into the Black Casebook and then paints a Bat-symbol, Superman-symbol, and Wonder Woman-symbol onto a cave wall.
 In 2010, everyone thinks Batman is dead thanks to a charred skeleton corpse—actually a clone planted by Darkseid to fool everyone.
 Back in 38,000 BCE, an amnesiac Batman bears witness to the death of an elderly Anthro (one of the last of the Bear Tribe) and takes shelter in his cave for an undetermined but short amount of time before finally exiting into the light of day.
 His memory vanished, Bruce confusedly examines the time capsule, the contents of which have mostly been destroyed.
-Bruce then immediately gets involved in a tribal war between the Deer People and Vandal Savage’s Blood Mob aka Wolf Tribe aka Blood Tribe.
+Bruce then immediately gets involved in a tribal war between the Deer People aka Deer Tribe and Vandal Savage’s Blood Mob aka Wolf Tribe aka Blood Tribe.
 After being captured by the Blood Mob, Bruce is freed by one of his Deer People allies.
-Bruce, referred to as “Man of Bats” by his companions, dons the flesh of the defeated Hyper-Adapter in giant bat form as a makeshift cape and cowl and then defeats Savage in combat.
+Bruce, referred to as “Man of Bats” by his companions, dons the flesh of the defeated Hyper-Adapter in giant bat form as a makeshift cape and cowl.
 (The bested Hyper-Adapter, in its bat form, has retreated backward to 38,000 BCE from Vanishing Point aka the End of Time—see The Return of Bruce Wayne #6 for details.
 Savage has killed the Hyper-Adapter.)
-Afterward, the Deer People change their tribal name to Miagani, meaning “Bat People,” and vow to protect the caves—above, which will become the future site of Gotham City—and their most treasured relic: The cape, cowl, and utility belt of Batman.
-The Miagani will do so for thousands of years to come.
-Nomadic tribes will see Bruce’s drawings and not only re-draw them in Eurasia and the Middle East, but will also form bat-worshiping religions as a result (as referenced in Batman: The Return of Bruce Wayne #3).
-After Savage’s defeat, the Omega Effect sends Bruce hurtling eons into the future where he winds up in the Puritanical Gotham of 1640.
+A group of Deer People become his devoted followers, changing their tribal name to Miagani, meaning “Bat People.”
+Bruce and the Bat People move into the local caves, and Bruce teaches them how to make various traps and defenses.
+Bruce and the Bat People then defeat Savage and his allies in combat.
+After Savage’s defeat, the Omega Effect sends Bruce hurtling eons into the future where he winds up in the puritanical Gotham of 1640.
+Meanwhile, the Miagani vow to protect the caves—above which will become the future site of Gotham City—and their most treasured relic: the cape, cowl, and utility belt of Batman.
+Over the centuries to follow, the Deer People will fracture into weakened subgroups, but the Miagani will remain a strong yet elusive group.
+Nomadic tribes will see Bruce’s drawings and not only re-draw them in Eurasia and the Middle East, but they will also form bat-worshiping religions as a result (as referenced in Batman: The Return of Bruce Wayne #3).

 –Circa 3150 BCE